 \textit{Proof.} This is clear by adjunction and from the fact that $A(0)^h$ obviously identifies with $A^h(0)$.
 For $A \in \cdga_\CC$, we have a chain of natural equivalences

 $\Box$ \\

 \begin{df} Let $A$ be a (connective) holomorphic cdga and $\DR(A)$ its de Rham holomorphic graded mixed cdga.
-The \emph{holomorphic derived de Rham complex of $A$} is defined by $\CDR^*(A):=|\DR(A)| \in \cdga^h$. \end{df}
+The \emph{holomorphic derived de Rham complex of $A$} is defined by $\CDR^*(A) := |\DR(A)| \in \cdga^h$. \end{df}

-\begin{rmk} \emph{In most cases we will only consider the underlying cdga of $\CDR^*(A)$ and will seldom use its natural holomorphic structure.
-However, this holomorphic structure will be useful for some specific arguments.
-Because of this we will still denote by $\CDR^*(A)$ the underlying cdga and simply call it the derived de Rham complex of $A$.} \end{rmk}
+\begin{rmk} \begin{enumerate} \item \emph{There is discrepancy between the notation of Definition \ref{dholdRcohomology} and Definition \ref{dI-4}, as the former involved also a filtration.
+To be perfectly coherent we should have used instead the notation $\CDR^*(A)^u$.
+However, we will not use the Hodge filtration in the holomorphic context, so will keep the notation $\CDR^*(A)$ as above.
+It is clear that Definition \ref{dholdRcohomology} also has a refined filtered version, using the natural notion of a} filtered holomorphic cdga. \emph{We will not pursue is that direction and leave these details to the interested readers.} \item \emph{In most cases we will only consider the underlying cdga of $\CDR^*(A)$ and will not use often its natural holomorphic structure.
+However, this structure will be useful for some specific arguments (see for instance the proof of Theorem \ref{tV-1}).
+Because of this, we will still denote by $\CDR^*(A)$ the underlying cdga and simply call it the derived de Rham complex of $A$.} \end{enumerate}